abhineet123/MTF/ReadMe.md

 		`make install MTF_LIB_INSTALL_DIR=<library_installation_dir> MTF_HEADER_INSTALL_DIR=<header_installation_dir>`
 		`cmake .. -DMTF_LIB_INSTALL_DIR=<library_installation_dir> -DMTF_HEADER_INSTALL_DIR=<header_installation_dir>`
 		    - these folders should be present in LD_LIBRARY_PATH and C_INCLUDE_PATH/CPLUS_INCLUDE_PATH environment variables respectively so any application using MTF can find the library and headers.
-    * `make exe` : compiles the example file _Examples/cpp/runMTF.cc_ to create an executable called _runMTF_ that uses this library to track objects.
-This too is placed in the build directory.
+    * `make exe`/`make install_exe` : compile/install the main example file _Examples/cpp/runMTF.cc_ to create an executable called `runMTF` that uses this library to track objects.
 	    - library should be installed before running this, otherwise linking will not succeed
-	* `make install_exe`: creates _runMTF_ if needed and copies it to _/usr/local/bin_; this needs administrative privilege too - change `MTF_EXEC_INSTALL_DIR` in Examples/Examples.mak (or during compilation as above) if this is not available
+		- installation folder is _/usr/local/bin_ by default; this needs administrative privilege too - change `MTF_EXEC_INSTALL_DIR` in Examples/Examples.mak/cmake (or during compilation as above) if this is not available
     * **`make mtfi` : all of the above - recommended command that compiles and installs the library and the executable**
     * **`make py`/`make install_py`** : compile/install the Python interface to MTF - this creates a Python module called _pyMTF_ that serves as a front end for running these trackers from Python.
-	    - usage of this module is demonstrated in `Examples/python/runMTF.py`
+	    - usage of this module is demonstrated in _Examples/python/runMTF.py_
-	    -  installation location can be specified through `MTF_PY_INSTALL_DIR` (defaults to _/usr/local/lib/python2.7/dist-packages/_)
+	    -  installation location can be specified through `MTF_PY_INSTALL_DIR` in _Examples.mak/cmake_ (defaults to _/usr/local/lib/python2.7/dist-packages/_)
 		- currently only supports Python 2.7 so will give compilation errors if Python 3 is also installed and set as default
     * **`make mex`/`make install_mex`** : compile/install the MATLAB interface to MTF - this creates a MATLAB module called _mexMTF_ that serves as a front end for running these trackers from MATLAB.
-	    - set `MATLAB_DIR` variable in `Examples.mak` to the root of the MATLAB installation folder
+	    - set `MATLAB_DIR` variable in _Examples.mak_ to the root of the MATLAB installation folder
-		- usage of this module is demonstrated in `Examples/matlab/runMTF.m`
+		- usage of this module is demonstrated in _Examples/matlab/runMTF.m_
-	    -  installation location can be specified through `MTF_MEX_INSTALL_DIR` (defaults to _<MATLAB_DIR>/toolbox/local_) in `Examples.mak`
+	    -  installation location can be specified through `MTF_MEX_INSTALL_DIR` in _Examples.mak/cmake_ (defaults to _<MATLAB_DIR>/toolbox/local_)
 		- if CMake is being used under Unix, the restriction of matching build target and MATLAB installation type mentioned in the Windows installation section applies here too; however, it is possible to compile `mexMTF` in Unix even if MATLAB is not detected by CMake by running the command written to a file called `mtf_mex_cmd.txt` in the build folder;
 			- the command can be run at the MATLAB prompt or even at the terminal if the location of the `mex` executable is present in the `PATH` environment variable;
 			- a few changes need to be made to it first as detailed in the CMake message;